simrenbasra/simys-blog/_posts/2026-06-21-simbot_has_skills_part_3.md

 I added this step after some testing and may refactor or remove it later.

 Candidates are re-ranked based on how useful they are for the user’s query.
-By passing candidates to the LLM, we can use the titles and scores to improve the final ranking of posts to recommend.
+By passing candidates to the LLM, we can use the titles **and** scores from vecotr search to improve the final ranking of posts to recommend.

 <br>